sp4rkd/sp4rkd.github.io/_posts/2024-08-10-crewctf-2024-forensics.md

 ### Is This Actually an Embedded Something?

-For those that didn't ever think of throwing binwalk at a pcap before, notice it can extract quite painlessly too.
-Upon carving open the mysterious compressed file, we get hit with a first whiff of recursion - it's another pcap.
+For those who never considered running binwalk on a pcap before, notice that it can extract quite painlessly as well.
+Upon carving open the mysterious compressed file, we are hit with the first whiff of recursion—it's another pcap.

 How intriguing!
 Now, wait—does this pcap also contain a whole lot of something, primarily an embedded **7z**?